QGEP/docs/README.md

 If you want more information about forking you can find it [here](https://help.github.com/articles/fork-a-repo/).

+You most likely want to make changes to the files in the folder `en`.
+That's where all the real documentation text is located.
+The documentation is written in reStructuredText, a simple syntax to structure the text.
+You can find information about it in the [reStructuredText Primer](http://sphinx-doc.org/rest.html) or by looking at what is already in the documentation and make your changes according to it.

 Once you have made changes which you would like to contribute back to the main documentation, please make a [pull request](https://help.github.com/articles/using-pull-requests/).